JamesWoolfenden/pike/README.md

-   invoke, i   Triggers a gitHub action specified with the workflow flag make, m     make the policy/role required for this IAC to deploy parse, p    Triggers a gitHub action specified with the workflow flag pull, l     Clones remote repo and scans it using pike readme, r   Looks in dir for a README.md and updates it with the Policy required to build the code remote, o   Create/Update the Policy and set credentials/secret for Github Action scan, s     scan a directory for IAM code
+   invoke, i   Triggers a gitHub action specified with the workflow flag make, m     make the policy/role required for this IAC to deploy parse, p    Triggers a gitHub action specified with the workflow flag pull, l     Clones remote repo and scans it using rampart readme, r   Looks in dir for a README.md and updates it with the Policy required to build the code remote, o   Create/Update the Policy and set credentials/secret for Github Action scan, s     scan a directory for IAM code